Estimated reading time: 7 minutes

-Tomatillo translated might mean “little tomato” but tomatillos are totally different to tomatoes.
-Tart, bright, green and plump, the tomatillo gets nowhere near the attention it deserves and receives in Mexico!
+Tomatillo translated might mean “little tomato” but they are totally different to tomatoes.
+Tart, bright, green and plump, they get nowhere near the attention it deserves and receives in Mexico!
 Maybe it’s their papery husks that put people off, but we love them.
-So much so, we offer a Zingy and Tangy Tomatillo Salsa and Enchilada Cooking Sauce as part of our range.
+So much so, we offer a Zingy and Tangy Gran Luchito Tomatillo Salsa and Gran Luchito Enchilada Cooking Sauce as part of our range.
 In this blog we share what a tomatillo is and some of our favourite recipes using them.

 What is a Tomatillo?